aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

      - The associated target group shows healthy ECS tasks as registered targets

 4. **Web Application Access**
-   - Retrieve the ALB DNS name from:
+   - Retrieve the CloudFront URL from:
      - The **Outputs** tab of the `A2A-AI-FrontEndStack` in CloudFormation
-     - Or from the Load Balancer console under DNS name
+     - Or from the CloudFront console under the Distribution - Distribution domain name
-   - Access the application via `http://<ALB-DNS-NAME>`
+   - Access the application via the URL.
+Creation of a new Cognito user will be required for first time access.
-   - **Note:** The application is accessible over HTTP only.
-Ensure your browser is not redirecting to HTTPS if you encounter connection issues.

 > Allow approx. 5 minutes after stack completion for ECS service initialization and container provisioning.
 The ALB health checks may take 2–3 minutes to show healthy status after tasks become active.